SmartTensors/GeoThermalCloud.jl/Brady/notebook/Brady.md

 ![attributes-6-labeled-sorted](../figures-set00-v9-inv-750-1000-daln/attributes-6-labeled-sorted.png)

-Note that the attribute matrix `W` is automatically modified to account that vertical depths are applied in charecterizing  the analyzed datasets.
+Note that the attribute matrix `W` is automatically modified to account that a range of vertical depths is applied in characterizing the site wells.

 The well locations are also clustered into **6** groups: